Support

 Your API key is the most likely problem.
 Check that it has been correctly entered and check your OpenAI account too.
 For extra information, you can ‘Enable debugging mode’ in ‘Settings’, this will provide you with extra information.
 And, if you’re still struggling, you can send this debug output to us and we will try to help you.

-Because we hope you like it enough to ask for a custom version to be made for your specific needs.
-Blueberry can create a version of the Add-in for customers wanting their own custom prompts for their 365 domains, as well as develop a version of the Add-in that customers can resell, featuring their own unique prompts.
+We hope you like it enough to ask for a custom version to be made for your specific needs.
+Blueberry can create a version of the Add-in for customers wanting their own custom prompts for their 365 domains.

 If you have a question that isn’t answered on this support page, please email us at support@chatgptoutlookaddin.com